Skip to content

 About

 The NeuroPace RNS System is the first FDA-approved closed-loop brain stimulation device, designed specifically for drug-resistant focal epilepsy.
 A neurostimulator the size of a matchbook is implanted in a cranial recess; up to two leads with strip or depth electrodes are placed at seizure foci.
-The device continuously monitors cortical EEG in real time, detects abnormal electrical patterns indicative of impending seizures, and automatically delivers brief counter-stimulation pulses — entirely without patient action.
-Long-term follow-up data from the RESPONSE trial shows a median 75% reduction in seizures at 9 years post-implant, with some patients achieving seizure freedom.
+The device continuously monitors cortical EEG in real time, detects abnormal electrical patterns indicative of impending seizures, and automatically delivers brief counter-stimulation pulses without patient action.
+Long-term data from the RESPONSE trial shows a median 75% reduction in seizures at 9 years post-implant, with some patients achieving seizure freedom.

 Target Conditions